OhMajesticLama/degiroasync/README.md

 # DegiroAsync

-*Current version is _ALPHA_ level of quality:
+Current version is _ALPHA_ level of quality:
 - essential features are still missing, see supported features section.
 - external interface is still subject to change, even between minor version.
 - while there are integration tests, coverage of integration and unit tests is not yet where it needs to be.

-DO NOT USE IN PRODUCTION.
-You have been warned.
- While in this _ALPHA_ state, code is made available in case it can be of use for proof-of-concepts, .*

 This project aims to provide an *unofficial* API for Degiro platform that works